transpose-publishing/landscapeStudy/README.md

-# Publishing policies are unclear in most major journals
+# Peer review and preprint policies are unclear at most major journals

 This repository holds code and data for this paper: LINK TO PREPRINT/PAPER.